 Meu Nota is a vegan cafe in Koenji serving up colorful, fresh plates with enough variety to keep every bite exciting.
 The cozy space, with ceilings adorned with bouquets of dried plants and counters cluttered with curated knickknacks, feels like home, and the food is just as comforting.

-For lunch, choose from a few options including south Indian-style coconut curry lunch set, 30-ingredient taco rice, and veggie and grain deli plate with soup.
+For lunch, choose from a few options including a south Indian-style coconut curry lunch set, 30-ingredient taco rice, and a veggie and grain deli plate with soup.
 For dessert, we highly recommend getting the vegan crème brulée, which is creamy and custardy and totally plant-based, with that lovely shell of torched sugar on top.